FitzwilliamMuseum/fitz-main-website/README.md

 In production, we use REDIS.
 Locally use File based caching unless you want to install REDIS.

 # Deployment
-For deployment information please view the Fitzwilliam Docs in the section

-how-to-guides/deploying-code/from-github/
+View [deployment information](https://github.com/FitzwilliamMuseum/fitz-web-docs/blob/main/docs/websites/main-website/how-to-guides/deploying-code/from-github.md) on the Fitzwilliam Docs.

 # installation